 8. Swim with the Dolphins on a Snorkel Cruise to Lana’i

-One of the most magical moments you can have is being submersed in warm tropical ocean with dolphins swimming all around you.
-Although it is possible to have the experience on Maui, the BEST way to make sure this experience happens is by island hopping to Lana’i for the day.
+One of the most magical moments you can have is being submersed in warm tropical waters with dolphins swimming all around you.
+Although it is possible to have this experience on Maui, the BEST way to make sure this happens is by island hopping to Lana’i on a dolphin snorkel cruise for the day.
 These spinner dolphins frequently hang out at Manele Bay which is where the boat will anchor and you will enjoy lunch and the beautiful beach for the day.

 I know most people wouldn’t consider $100 a budget friendly adventure but considering that the average daily budget in Hawaii is $200 and up, I’d say its a pretty good deal.
 But if you’re still trying to opt out of the boat trip, Slaughterhouse Beach is a place that I frequently see dolphins.